SkurczyByq1/SkurczyByq1/README.md

 # About me
-Young frontend enjoyer (beginner), IT fanatic in general from Poland. <br/>
+Frontend enjoyer (beginner), IT fanatic in general from Poland. <br/>
-Maybe backend in the future.

 ## Programming languages
 - HTML